nicolasmartinsanchez/nicolasmartinsanchez/README.md

 ### Hi there 👋

+Engineer focused on data analysis with 1 year of experience in database creation, ETL, analysis and data visualization.
+Proficient in SQL, Power BI, Python and their data science libraries, with an advanced level of English and a bachelor's degree in civil engineering, as well as several studies in data analysis.

+Achieved a 25% reduction in project delays by implementing a machinery maintenance tracking system at my previous job.
+Also quickly learned a new data visualization tool to create interactive reports for management.

+Problem solver, team worker, with a great aptitude for learning and adaptability.
+Looking for a challenging role in data analytics where you can apply skills and knowledge to help the company make better decisions and advance.
 <!--
 **nicolasmartinsanchez/nicolasmartinsanchez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.